dbrownidau/constitution/WIP-Constitution.md

 -------------
 Membership of the Association shall consist of three classes:

 6.1.
-Regular Membership - Students, Staff or Employees of Edith Cowan University who opt to become members of the Association.
+Entitled Membership - Students or Staff of SSci who opt to become members of the Association.

 6.2.
 Affiliate Membership - Approved by the executive committee on a yearly basis.

 6.3.
-Alumni Membership - A regular member that has opted to remain in the club after leaving the university, other than being expelled and/or removed from the club as per provision 7.2.
+Alumni Membership - Past students or Staff of SSci, SCSS or SCIS who opt to become members of the Association.

 6.4.
 Membership of the Association shall cease in accordance to the Cease of Membership provision contained within this Constitution.